Sunrise at Grand Canyon's Toroweap Overlook in Arizona.

 Enjoy the cultural scene of Ashland

-Home to the world-famous Oregon Shakespeare Festival, Ashland is about 7 hours away from Seattle (via the Western Route).
+Home to the world-famous Oregon Shakespeare Festival, Ashland is about 7 hours away from Seattle (just a detour from the Western Route if you'd like spend more time in the area).
 This picturesque small town is also named one of the "Best Small Art Towns in America", which makes it an exciting overnight stop on this road trip.

 Ashland is nestled between the awe-inspiring Siskiyou and Cascade mountains, which will give you plenty of opportunities to admire the beautiful scenery on your day out.
 The Rogue River and Crater Lake National Park are less than an hour's drive from the town as well.